Campus Safety is on campus 24/7/365

 Avila University encourages accurate and prompt reporting of all crimes to Campus Safety Officers, professional staff members or local law enforcement.
 The University can assist victims in reporting crimes if they are unable to make the reports themselves.

-The Annual Security Report, in compliance with the ‘Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act’, is linked at the lower right in the gold box, and will provide you with the full PDF document.
-This Report contains information on campus security and personal safety, including crime prevention, university law-enforcement authority, crime reporting policies, disciplinary procedures, and other important matters about security on campus.
+The Annual Security Report, in compliance with the ‘Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act’, is linked below, and will provide you with the full PDF document.
+This Report contains information on campus security and personal safety, including crime prevention, university law enforcement authority, crime reporting policies, disciplinary procedures, and other important matters about security on campus.
 It also contains statistics for the three previous calendar years on reported crimes that occurred on or adjacent to campus.

 Campus Safety is responsible for: